 We Shot These Portraits In A Hotel Conference Room – Here’s How!

 When options run out and your location is less than desirable, such as a boring conference room with bad lighting, simple light modification and quick post-production can make a world of difference – that’s where we step in.
+In the following article, we’ll review lighting tips, tricks and techniques you can use to transform a boring, somewhat ugly location into an interesting one.

 1. SET AMBIENT EXPOSURE (USUALLY DARKER)